-£/m2 Functional study unit prices Group element prices Element cost per m2 Element unit rate study
+£/m2 study Functional unit prices Group element prices Element cost per m2 Element unit rate study

-Preliminaries Ύє es No
+Preliminaries Yes No

-Main contractor's overheads and profit Ύε es e shown in the contract documents there may be ractor's overheads and profit included
+Main contractor's overheads and profit Yes wn in the contract documents there may be s overheads and profit included

 Risk (client's contingencies) No

 VAT No

 Fees No

 External works and facilitating works No

 Other development/project costs No

-furnishings Only to the extent that these have been included in the projects included in the sample.
-Individual projects vary and there will be differences in practice between different employers.
-Some schemes will be delivered with all fittings and furnishings and others will have little or none and the employer will provide them after the building contract is complete.
+Fittings and furnishings and the fitting here will be di fferences in p ngs and other ractice between different employers. ded in the sample.
+Individual projects vary Some schemes will be delivered with all ployer will provide them after the building

-Lifts and other features To the extent that these features were included in the projects sar mpled and will vary by category.
+Lifts and other features To the e extent that th ese features v vere included in the projects sampled I and will vary by category.

--Oct-2020 16:48 © RICS 2020 Page 1 (
+01-Oct-2020 16:48 © RICS 2020 Page 1 of